 Numerous shipwrecks in Orkney waters in the 1700s made better maps urgent.
 Kirkwall Grammar School master Murdoch Mackenzie applied his Edinburgh University mathematical training to a highly detailed survey of land and sea, to produce a radically different level of map, which remained the standard until the modern admiralty chart.
 Neil Kermode tells the story.
 In association with Orkney Heritage Society

 Wilderness instructor Zeki Basan shows you how to use the tannin from heather, and other natural materials, to turn salmon skins into a soft and strong leather.
 Outdoor event, numbers limited, booking essential.
 Hosted by Wheems Organic Farm, South Ronaldsay. £25 price includes farm-fresh lunch.
-Meet in car park at
+Meet in car park at St Peter’s Church by the shore.

 The work of the great mapmaker Murdoch Mackenzie, says Prof. Tom Stevenson with some practical demonstrations, was the beginning of two and a half centuries of innovation that led to the Decca navigation system and then today to the GPS system accessible through our smartphones wherever we are.